War-Keeper/BollywoodActorsCorrelation/README.md

 4. After creating the *links.json* and *groups.json*, you have to manually copy them into **Bollywood.js** into their respective places. ( I dont really know JS, so if there is a script that can replace manually copying this over, please let me know).
 This will be used by **index.html** for viewing.

 5. Run *index.html* in a live server.

 ---
+## Using D3Blocks

+- Follow steps 0 to 3 from the above instructions
+- Use **create_D3_Blocks.py** to create 3 new html files in D3Blocks.py Folder.
+-- NOTE: You may want to change the value for the Weight threshold to show more connections.

+---